Tampa Bay Rays: George M. Steinbrenner Field

 On November 14, 2024, the Rays announced that the team will play the 2025 regular season at George M. Steinbrenner Field in Tampa, the spring training home of the New York Yankees.

-The Rays stadium, Tropicana Field in St. Petersburg, was significantly damaged by Hurricane Milton on October 9 and was not available when the team opened the regular season in late March.
+Tropicana Field was significantly damaged by Hurricane Milton on October 9 and was not available when the team opened the regular season in late March.
 The Yankees continued to play spring training games at George M. Steinbrenner Field in 2025, and the Rays continued to use Charlotte Sports Park in Port Charlotte, Fla., for their spring training workouts and games.

 George M. Steinbrenner Field was selected as the Rays temporary regular-season home because it is the best-prepared facility in the Tampa Bay region to host regular-season Major League Baseball games.
 George M. Steinbrenner Field was already undergoing renovations to improve its clubhouse and playing facilities.
 Recent projects include upgraded field lighting, expanded home locker room space, and improved training and rehabilitation capabilities.
 It is also the largest spring-training stadium in the region with a capacity of approximately 11,000 patrons.